Have you ever tried Mexican chiles

-Ok, now that know my friends let me give you some ideas on what you can eat
+Let me give you some ideas on what and how you can eat these chiles

-- Hummus, like the picture on the bottom.
-Spread some hummus to a piece of toast and then add a spoonful of chiles.
+- Hummus toast.
+Spread some hummus to a piece of toast and then add a spoonful of prepared chiles serranos.

 - Eat them over white or brown rice, or any grain that needs a boost of flavor.